-Rules For 2018 Aim To Speed Up How Long It Takes To Play A MLB Game
+MLB Sets New Rules To Speed Up The Game

 The average nine-inning baseball game took 3 hours and 8 minutes to play last season.
 That's up from 2 hours and 46 minutes in 2005.